srjm97/maze-game/README.md

 ## 🌍 Accessibility Matters

-Game Console empowers users with visual impairments to **engage and enjoy** gaming like never before.
-Using **text-to-speech** and **speech-to-text** via ElevenLabs, we've crafted a **truly inclusive** experience.
+Game Console bridges the gap between accessibility and entertainment, allowing **visually impaired users** to **engage**, **compete**, and **enjoy gaming** through speech technologies.

 ---

 ## 🤝 Contributing

-We welcome contributions!
+We welcome all contributions!
-Feel free to fork the repo, create issues, and submit pull requests.
+Fork, improve, and submit a PR — or just open an issue to start a discussion.

 ---